-- calling the Regulatory Authority on 1300 307 415 - emailing the Regulatory Authority at licensed.childrens.services@education.vic.gov.au - writing to the Regulatory Authority, GPO Box 4367, Melbourne, VIC 3001.
+- calling the Regulatory Authority on 1300 307 415 - emailing the Regulatory Authority at licensed.childrens.services@education.vic.gov.au - writing to the Regulatory Authority, GPO Box 4367, Melbourne, VIC 3001 - using our web resources available at www.vic.gov.au/regulation-and-guality-assessment.

-9 Information and resources are also developed in relation to the Children's Services legislation for those services operating under that system.
+10 Information and resources are also developed in relation to the Children's Services legislation for those services operating under that system.